TrueWinter/tw-looking-glass/README.md

 - `key`: A pre-shared key used to prevent direct queries to the agent.
 This should be the same one as configured in the web config.
 - `allowedCommands`: An array of commands that can be run against this router.
 This should be the same as configured in the web config.

+The following ports are used for the looking glass, and cannot currently be changed:

+- 18087: Used by the agent to receive requests from the web app.
+- 18088: Used by the web app to show the looking glass.
+This is the port you want your web server to proxy requests to.

 ## Dependencies